A Concise Guide to Building a Fintech App

 Regulation and compliance technology (regtech) is a range of services dedicated to solving compliance issues.
 It's a young and rapidly-growing fintech sector that is expected to be worth US$15.8 billion by 2026.
 Numerous regtech startups have sprung up to support financial institutions with compliance in an ever-changing regulatory environment.

 Companies as 6clicks, Yoti, Paragon Data Labs, Apiax are designed to help organisations adapt to various fintech regulations.
 However, this doesn't mean that regtech companies don't have any challenges of their own.
 When creating a regtech startup, know that you'll need to guarantee bank-level data privacy as well as advanced security levels.

 The regtech app 6clicks automates risk assessments and reviews.
 Source: App Store

-The landscape of solutions is truly diverse: new financial software companies are joining the competition by cooperating with existing institutions and creating new services.
+The variety of solutions is truly diverse: new financial software companies are joining the competition by cooperating with existing institutions and creating new services.
 There are plenty of standalone applications with a particular functionality in addition to innovative platforms with application programming interfaces (APIs) and modular components others can use.